rachelylim/card-play/README.md

 -UI style (hover, click to flip, click for more information to slide down)

 The following features are still to come:
--Add unique header/content/subcontent to each individual card that is displayed -Have the navigation/settings bar be hidden when displaying the cards -Use redux to track unique card content and state -maybe each type of card with certain UI features should become its own component, rather than handling all of that in a single Card component
+*Add unique header/content/subcontent to each individual card that is displayed *Have the navigation/settings bar be hidden when displaying the cards *Use redux to track unique card content and state *maybe each type of card with certain UI features should become its own component, rather than handling all of that in a single Card component

-Setup
+#Setup
 ---

 ```
 npm install
 ```

-Usage
+#Usage
 ---

 Start the development server with this command: